 “We generate less waste [by 3D printing], because we have more precise numbers on how much material is needed for the building in advance,” says Vytautas Naslenas, a sales and marketing coordinator for Cobod.

-However, Cobod print with concrete which Naslenas admits is not thought of as particularly sustainable.
+However, Cobod print with concrete which Naslenas admits is not particularly sustainable.

 “There are new solutions and companies are investigating how to make a mixture with a smaller CO2 footprint, but of course that is yet to come,” he says.